 Texas inspection fees have not changed.
 You pay the inspection station its portion of the fee at the time of inspection and the state’s portion of the fee is collected at the time of registration.

 |Inspection Type||Counties||State Portion|

 |One-Year Safety||Counties except the emission counties listed below and vehicles 25 years and older||$7.50|

 |Safety-only (vehicles 25 years or older)||Statewide||$7.50|

 |Safety Emissions (TSI/OBD)||El Paso||$8.25|

 |Safety Emissions (TSI/OBD)||Travis, Williamson||$10.25|

 |Emission (ASM) for vehicles model-year 1995 and older||Brazoria, Fort Bend, Galveston, Harris, Montgomery, Collin, Dallas, Denton, Ellis, Johnson, Kaufman, Parker, Rockwall and Tarrant||$8.25|

 |Emission-Test Only||Brazoria, Fort Bend, Galveston, Harris, Montgomery, Collin, Dallas, Denton, Ellis, Johnson, Kaufman, Parker, Rockwall and Tarrant||$2.75|

-If you use the out of state self-certification option, a remark will be placed on your vehicle record indicating that an inspection is still due.
+If you use the out-of-state self-certification option, a remark will be placed on your vehicle record indicating that an inspection is still due.
 Once you return to the state, you must complete a Texas vehicle inspection in accordance with state law.
-It is very important that you keep the Vehicle Inspection Report (VIR) in the vehicle in case you are stopped by law enforcement before the remark is removed from your vehicle record, which takes about 48 hours.
+It is very important that you keep the Vehicle Inspection Report (VIR) in the vehicle in case you are stopped by law enforcement before the remark is removed from your vehicle record, which can take two business days.
 The remark will be removed only upon payment of the state’s portion of the inspection fee and verification of a passing inspection.